 Jordan jersey cards are usually far more expensive when compared to game-used cards of most other players.
 There are some Fleer and Upper Deck cards with small pieces of red, or white, uniform that are good value and won’t break the budget and this is one.
-You can get this one for $30-50.
+You can usually get this one for $$50 or so.
 Just cross your fingers that’s actually a game-worn jersey piece.

 There have been many Jordan cards produced recently with him pictured in his University of North Carolina uniform.
 Upper Deck has maintained their exclusive autograph deal with Jordan, despite no longer having an NBA trading card license.
 They’ve managed to get Jordan to sign quite a few cards lately and most feature him in his North Carolina uniform.
 It’s one way to get a Michael Jordan autograph at a reasonable price.

 The Home Court Signatures card is exactly what its name says, as the card has a horizontal design of the UNC basketball court and Jordan’s signature is signed on it.
 Remarkably, these have enabled collectors to own a Michael Jordan autograph for sometimes less than $250, which hasn’t been possible for a very long time.

 - 1986-87 Fleer Michael Jordan Rookie Card Value Rising